 Clubs And Other Kid-Friendly Private Swimming Pools In Hong Kong

 Hong Kong Parkview

 This sprawling residential complex has some of the most enviable facilities on Hong Kong Island.
 Luckily for non-residents, it is possible to opt for a platinum family membership.
 This will allow admission to the indoor pool, the beautiful outdoor Oasis Pool, three children’s playrooms and the gym.
-At the moment, there are no guest day passes available.

 Chinese YMCA Swimming Pool (Bridges Street)

 This is actually Hong Kong’s first indoor pool and is definitely one to check out if you’re looking for a bit of history (the place marks the birth of the first YMCA swimming team!).
 Best of all, this is a fab budget-friendly option in a convenient, centrally-located space.
 Annual membership for adults is $30 per year and for children, it’s $20 per year, while for the whole family, the membership cost is $50 per year (no, we didn’t miss out on any zeroes!).